MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ![[ markup/TextGizmoTable.html ]]

 ### Trigger Gizmo

+<mark>TODO - Enable And disable trigger and note about costly to performance.</mark>

 #### Overview
 Detects when a player or object enters or exits an area.
 #### Manual Properties